JohnSpahr/PreMail/README.md

 # PreMail

 A simple Gmail app for Palm/HP webOS!
-(Works in 2021)
+(DEFUNCT)

 ## Unfortunately, PreMail no longer works.
 Thank you to everyone who contributed.